 And sometimes they even tell their teams, “Look, I think that’s a terrible idea, but we were asked to do it, so I think we need to give it a shot.”

 And now, what was about to happen will never happen.
 Waiting after a meeting to say, “I will not support that”, “I will agree on anything, but that does not mean that I will actually do it.
 Even I will work against it.”

-They use peer pressure to put another person behind.
+They use peer pressure to put another person behind them.

 Where comparison is concerned, a great employee does not compare himself to another – he compares himself to others.
 He wants to “win” comparisons by improving today and better than yesterday.